The Inflection Point — Why 2025 Is Different

 The DORA (DevOps Research and Assessment) 2025 Report provides the most comprehensive data we have on AI adoption in software organizations.
 Key findings:

-- 95% adoption rate among surveyed development teams (up 14% year-over-year) [DORA Report, 2025]
+- 90% adoption rate among surveyed development professionals (up 14% year-over-year) [DORA Report, 2025]

 - 2 hours per day median usage: Developers spend roughly one-quarter of their workday collaborating with AI [DORA Report, 2025]

-- Throughput improves, but instability increases: Teams ship features faster, but without discipline, quality suffers—a finding we'll explore in Section 3 [DORA Report, 2025]
+- Throughput improves, but instability increases: Teams ship features faster, but without discipline, quality suffers (a finding we'll explore in Section 3) [DORA Report, 2025]

 Think about that "2 hours per day" number.
 That's not occasional use when stuck.
 That's integrated into daily workflow—like email, version control, or testing.
 AI assistance has become infrastructure, not innovation.